Consumer and Worker Protection311

 Following any trial, OATH issues recommended decisions that are reviewed by DCWP’s Commissioner who has the authority to issue a final decision.

 Yes.
-Workers alleging violations of certain provisions of the Laws may initiate civil actions in court to enforce their rights.
-A worker must file a court action within two years of the date the worker knew or should have known of the alleged violation(s).
+Workers alleging violations of certain provisions of the Laws may initiate civil actions in court or in arbitration to enforce their rights.
+A worker must file an action within two years of the date the worker knew or should have known of the alleged violation(s).